fcento100/kingery-bulmash/README.md

 Shock Front Velocity: 347.33 m/s
 ```

+> [!NOTE]
-> Please Note: The *fields* are rounded to 2 decimal places when printing (exept for neq and distance).
+> The *fields* are rounded to 2 decimal places when printing (except for neq and distance).
 Extraction of the raw output will be shown further down.

 Alternatively `kb.` can be omitted by changing the way the library is imported.
 For example (also using imperial units):